jonathanyin12/sierra_agent/report.md

 ## Customer Prioritization

 _Please prioritize the remaining customer feature requests, share how you choose to prioritize them, and what additional information you would seek before implementation._

+Ideally, I would ask the customer what inquiries they see most frequently from their customers and prioritize each feature based on that.
+However, for this exercise, I will prioritize based on my best guess of what are the most important commonly asked questions.

+Here's my prioritization of the remaining 3 features:

+1. Answer questions about specific products
+2. Answer questions about product availability
+3. Provide guidance on hiking questions

+Answering questions about specific products is the most important because it is a very common customer request and is a key part of the agent's ability to help customers.
+Product availability is also important, but questions pertaining to product availability likely occur less frequently than general product questions.
+This is because the company site can show that a product is out of stock, so it is unlikely that the customer will ask the agent about it.

+Providing guidance on hiking questions is the least important of the three because it is more so general advice and less specific to the company's products.

+Before implementing these features, I would discuss with the customer the following questions:

+For product-specific questions:

+- What product data is available and in what format?
+- Are there existing product documentation or knowledge bases we can leverage?
+- What are the most common types of product questions received?

+For product availability:

+- Is there an existing API for real-time inventory checks?
+- What is the desired response when items are out of stock (e.g., suggest alternatives, notify when back in stock)?

+For hiking guidance:

+- What is the scope of hiking advice expected (gear recommendations, trail difficulty, safety tips)?
+- Does the company have existing hiking guides or content we can utilize?
+- Are there liability concerns to consider when providing outdoor activity advice?
+- Should recommendations be tailored to specific regions or seasons?